 3. Get clear on what your ‘ideal job’ looks like.
 Write up a wish list of what you want, what you don’t want, and why.

 4. Create a list of companies you’d most like to work for.
 Next, research one company on your list.
 Review their website.
 Set up a Google alert so you’ll know whenever they are in the news.
 Follow them on social media.
 Look up key personnel on LinkedIn.
 Ask your current contacts (friends, family, colleagues, other job seekers, etc.) if they know anyone working at your target company.

 5. Reach out to someone who has a job or business you would really love to do.
-Take them for a coffee and find out as much as you can about what they do every day.
+Give them a call or take them for a coffee, and find out as much as you can about what they do every day.

 6. Brainstorm what your transferable skills are.
 What are you naturally good at that you could use in a different industry that you’re passionate about?